LSSTDESC/qp/docs/user_guide/cookbook.md

 ## Sampling

-Sampling from an `Ensemble` can be done easily using the `rvs()` method.
+Sampling from an `Ensemble` can be done easily using the {py:meth}`qp.Ensemble.rvs` method.
 Below is an example sampling from our example `Ensemble` from the <project:basicusage.md> documentation, which has 3 distributions:

 ```{doctest}